Beet Poke Bowl

 - 2 tbsp mix of white and black sesame seeds

 - Shredded carrots

 - Seasoned dried seaweed

-Preheat the oven to 400°.
-Wrap the beets in foil and transfer to a rimmed baking sheet.
-Bake for 1 hour, until tender.
+Preheat the oven to 400°F. Wrap the beets in foil and transfer to a rimmed baking sheet.
+Bake for 1 hour, or until tender.
 Unwrap and let cool.
 Cut into ½-inch squares and place in a bowl.
 Add 1 tablespoon of the sesame oil, season with salt and toss.

 In a medium bowl, whisk to combine the mayo, chili paste, remaining sesame oil, tamari, lime juice, honey, ginger, and garlic.
 Taste to adjust for seasonings and set aside.